wdbo/webdocbook/README.md

         docker build -t wdbo_server .

+    when building the image, you can customize environment variables using the `--build-arg <var>=<val>` argument ; a full list of available variables is present at the top of the `Dockerfile`

 2.  create a new container based on that image (in the example below, the default 80 and 443 ports of the container are mapped to custom ones on the host and a special local volume is mounted